PygmalesDev/calvario/README.md

 ## How To Use It

-## How To Build a JAR

 To get started with **Calvario**, follow these simple steps:

-1. check your Java Run Enviroment (JRE) to have at least Version 21
+1. check your Java Run Environment (JRE) to have at least Version 21
 2. download a JAR version for your operational system (Windows, IOS, Linux)
 3. Open the file location
 4. using the right mouse button your file manager may show the option `run with jre`